Anthropic updates Claude Code to launch autonomous background agents via fork

 Copies transcript to a new user-driven session

-This update streamlines parallel workflows by utilizing prompt caching (storing frequently used data to reduce latency) to make delegation nearly instantaneous.
-By allowing agents to fork with full state, Anthropic addresses context gaps that occur during task delegation.
-This follows a similar pattern seen when OpenAI introduced OpenAI parallel subagents.
+This update streamlines parallel workflows by inheriting the session's prompt cache (storing frequently used data to reduce latency) to make delegation nearly instantaneous.
+By allowing an agent to fork with full state, Anthropic closes the context gaps that occur during task delegation.
+This follows a similar pattern seen when OpenAI introduced parallel subagents.

 ClaudeDevs